Cambodian rock (1960s–1970s): Khmer Republic period

-Singer Pen Ran, known for her risque lyrics, c.
-1968.

 By 1969, Norodom Sihanouk had lost the support of many urban and educated Cambodians due to his inability to keep the hostilities of the Vietnam War from spilling across the country's borders.
 In March 1970, Sihanouk was deposed by the Cambodian National Assembly and replaced by military leader Lon Nol, thus forming the right-wing, pro-American Khmer Republic.
 Rock musicians in Phnom Penh generally favored the new Khmer Republic government and turned against Sihanouk, particularly after he attempted to maintain his support in Cambodia's rural countryside by aligning with the communist Khmer Rouge insurgents.
 Many singers, including Sinn Sisamouth, released patriotic songs and made public appearances to support the Khmer Republic military.
 Ros Serey Sothea released a song called "The Traitor" that directly criticized Sihanouk, her former patron.
 Sothea also directly participated in the Khmer Republic military; a film of her parachuting out of a plane during a paratrooper exercise is the only known video footage of her to have survived.

 The Khmer Republic's increased relations with the United States, plus the prevalence of U.S. Armed Forces Radio that had been broadcast to troops in nearby South Vietnam and could be picked up in Phnom Penh, allowed new musical influences to infiltrate the Cambodian rock scene.
 This inspired a diversification in that scene's sounds, fashions, and lyrical content starting in about 1970.
 For example, singer/guitarist Yol Aularong was influenced by garage rock and specialized in sarcastic lyrics that poked fun at conservative Cambodian society.
 Aularong has been described as a "proto-punk" by the New York Times.

 Additional examples of this new wave of Cambodian rock musicians include Meas Samon, who combined the showmanship of a comedian with satirical lyrics and psychedelic rock sounds.
 Liev Tuk adopted American soul and funk, with a belting vocal style that has been compared to Wilson Pickett and James Brown.
 Pou Vannary, unusually for a female singer in the genre, was also an instrumentalist who could accompany herself on acoustic guitar in the mode of an American singer-songwriter, displaying a vocal style that was much more relaxed and intimate than her contemporaries.
 The self-contained band Drakkar played hard rock music that has been compared to Santana and Led Zeppelin.
 These musicians also adopted hippie hairstyles and fashions, as further indicators of American influence in Cambodia at the time.

 This latest wave of rock musicians, plus established stars like Sinn Sisamouth and Ros Serey Sothea, continued their music careers throughout the early 1970s.
 However, the Cambodian Civil War took its toll on the country, as did American bombing campaigns associated with the Vietnam War.
 Due to wartime curfews, musicians often had to play in clubs during the day and often heard nearby gunfire and explosions during their performances.
 The Cambodian rock scene persevered in this fashion until the fall of the Khmer Republic in April 1975.